China National Symphony Orchestra

-The China National Symphony Orchestra (中国国家交响乐团 (Zhōngguó Guójiā Jiāoxiǎng Yuètuán); abbreviated CNSO) is China's national orchestra.
+The China National Symphony Orchestra (中国国家交响乐团 (Zhōngguó Guójiā Jiāoxiǎng Yuètuán); abbreviated CNSO) is the national orchestra of the People's Republic of China.

 It was founded as the Central Philharmonic Orchestra of China (CPOC) in 1956 under the baton of the conductor Li Delun.
 In 1996, it was restructured and renamed the China National Symphony Orchestra.

 Xia Guan is the orchestra's executive director.
 The orchestra's principal conductor is Michel Plasson, principal resident conductor is Xincao Li, Muhai Tang is the conductor laureate and En Shao is the principal guest conductor.

 History

 Founding and first concert

 Li Delun conducted the first concert in Beijing in commemoration of the 200th anniversary of the birth of Wolfgang Amadeus Mozart after the founding of CPOC.
 On October 1, 1959, the concert of Beethoven's Ninth Symphony was performed by the orchestra in Beijing, and all the musicians were Chinese.
 In 1996, the Central Philharmonic was restructured and renamed the CNSO.
 At that time, the CNSO not only played much western classical music such as Beethoven, Brahms, Tchaikovsky, and Wagner, but it also introduced many works such as Yellow River Cantata by Chinese composers.